History of Brook Lopez in Timeline

 October 19, 2021: Season Debut and Injury

-On October 19, 2021, Brook Lopez made his season debut for the Bucks, logging eight points, five rebounds, and three blocks in a 127–104 win over the Brooklyn Nets, after which he was sidelined indefinitely with a back injury.
+On October 19, 2021, Brook Lopez made his season debut for the Bucks, recording eight points, five rebounds, and three blocks in a 127–104 win over the Brooklyn Nets, after which he was sidelined indefinitely with a back injury.

 2021: NBA Championship with the Milwaukee Bucks